 Jeff Young - Keyboards

 Steve Ferrone - Drums

-John March is a professional guitarist/musician, teacher, meditation facilitator, audio craftsman/technologist and
+John March is a professional guitarist/musician, teacher, meditation facilitator, audio and video craftsman/technologist and